PatrykWojtiuk/infinityban/README.md

 # InfinityBan
-## Minecraft plugin which disable INFINITY enchant on bow
+## Minecraft plugin used to block "infinity" enchant on bow

 Players will cannot use enchant called "infinity" on bow.
 When player will try to do it, he will see title on